 They belong to Hamilton, Jefferson, Adams, Washington, a bunch of people far smarter than any of us are.

-You know, my friends, it's uh it's very simple.
+You know, my friends, it's very simple.

-And I've I've addressed this.
+And I've addressed this.

-I challenge the audience to think about something.
+When I do my rare, overwhelmingly popular public appearances, I challenge the audience to think about something.

-You ever wonder how it is and why it became so that a population at any one time of less than three hundred million people, created the highest standard of living, progress,
+You ever wonder how it is and why it became so that a population at any one time of less than 300 million people created the highest standard of living, progress, economic, political, education, any standard you want to measure, the United States of America has been the greatest collection, population of human beings in the history of the world.

-There have been civilizations, countries, and populations long before us that were the trademark of their day, I mean they're the standard bearers of their day, they can't compare to us.
+There have been civilizations, countries, and populations long before us that were the trademark of their day.

 And they've been around thousands of years.